How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 I was only able to produce strong essays after reflecting deeply on my background and addressing the questions at a much deeper level than they seemed to present at first.

-There is no continuous process of ‘writing.’
-‘Writing’ is an umbrella term for a variety of activities that include idea generation, idea selection, writing draft, and editing.
+There is no such thing as a continuous process of ‘writing.’
+‘Writing’ is an umbrella term for a variety of activities that include idea generation, idea selection, writing the first draft, and editing.

-A key to my success was protecting my creative process from my inner critic.
+I believe that they key to success was protecting my creative process from the inner critic.
 For essays, it’s vital to recognize and separate these two modes:

-• Use the creative mode for generating ideas and drafting.
+• Use the creative mode for generating ideas and writing you first draft.

 • Use the critical mode for selecting ideas and editing.

-If you allow your critic to judge your work during the creative stage, it will stifle progress.
+If you allow your critic to judge your work during the creative stage, it will inevitably stifle the progress.
 I trained myself to recognize when the critic interfered and politely asked it to “wait” until the editing stage.
-I didn’t suppress it—I just handled it carefully.
+I didn’t suppress it, I just handled it carefully.

-5. write one core essay and customize it for other programs:
+4.5. write one core LL.M. personal statement and customize it for other programs:

-6. edit like your life depends on it:
+4.6. edit your LL.M. personal statements like your life depends on it:

-I edited and rewrote each essay multiple times—literally dozens of iterations.
-I treated it as though my life depended on it, because in admissions, it does.
+I edited and rewrote each LL.M. personal statement and other essays multiple times, literally dozens of iterations.
+I treated them like as if my life depended on it, because in admissions, it does.

-CV is a core component of an LLM application, and it's crucial to get it right.
-I've written in depth about my insights from sitting on the admission committee and evaluating hundreds of LLM CVs before, but for the purposes of this post I'll give you several actionable recommendations that, in my view, will make the most difference:
+CV is a core component of an LL.M. application as well, and it's important to get it right.
+I've written in depth about my insights from evaluating hundreds of LL.M.
+CVs as a member of the admissions committee, but for the purposes of this post I'll give several actionable recommendations:

 • Readability: Above all, optimize for readability.
-Your CV must be skimmable - the reader should be able to identify your professional milestones within seconds.
+Your LL.M.
+CV should be skimmable.
+The reader should be able to identify your professional milestones within seconds.

-• Prioritize education: Your education should come first, and it should be crystal clear what are your degree programs.
+• Prioritize education: Your education should come first, and it should be crystal clear what your degree programs are.
 Degree programs act as guarantors of your eligibility, so ensure they stand out.

-Early in the process, I made a list of potential recommenders, prioritizing:
+To secure recommendation letters, early in the process I made a list of potential recommenders, prioritizing:

 1. academic references